elastic/connectors-ruby/README.md

 ```

 The `CHANGEME` is a placeholder that we're using in the example config file, so you can safely overlook this warning and proceed.
 In case the connector was already registered, the real connector package ID will be displayed instead.
 You should confirm the overwrite if you want to discard the previously registered connector and its data.
 You will also need to manually drop the index that was created for the previously registered connector, especially if you want to use the same name for the newly created index.

+> NOTE: if you plan to use this index to create an App Search engine, then its name should start with the prefix `search-` as described in the [relevant documentation](https://www.elastic.co/guide/en/app-search/current/elasticsearch-engines-create.html).
+The [Elasticsearch index engines](https://www.elastic.co/guide/en/app-search/current/elasticsearch-engines-create.html) feature is currently in technical preview.

 Confirming the overwrite will result in the following output: